wheeljust/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a simple single-page AJAX based, Twitter clone.
+Tweeter uses uses jQuerry, HTML5, and CSS3.
+This web app was created as a development project while studying web development at Lighthouse Labs.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.

 ## Getting Started